 Encapsulate a formula in an object from a string

-There’s a way to use a text version of a formula to create a method with the New formula from string command:
+There’s a way to use a text version of a formula to create a method with the Formula from string command:

 $textFormula:=Request("Please type a formula")